and0125/and0125/README.md

 I’m interested in exploring the uses of python in web development and as a part of a larger, enterprise tech stack.
 Specifically, in building web applications and APIs with `django` and `django-rest-framework`.
 I’m currently learning how to utilize `django` with different databases, in order to understand the use-cases for different database options.
 Also, I am planning my career to learn more about data engineering, infrastructure as code, and AWS services, which will appear in later projects.
-I’m looking to collaborate on website development, and am currently researching the best deployment methods for some personal projects.
+I’m looking to collaborate on website development, and am currently researching the tech stack and deployment methods for some personal projects.

 ## Contact Info